-Urinary incontinence is the involuntary loss of urine.
+Urinary incontinence (also known as bladder incontinence) is the involuntary loss of urine from the bladder.

-Stress urinary incontinence: This refers to the loss of urine with physical activity like coughing, sneezing, walking, straining. ,
+- Stress urinary incontinence: This refers to the loss of urine with physical activity like coughing, sneezing, walking, and straining.

 The causes of urge incontinence are less well known, but women with vaginal prolapse are known to be at higher risk for urge incontinence.
 Post-menopausal women tend to be at higher risk for urge incontinence, and stress incontinence surgery can also increase the risk of developing urge incontinence.

-The cause of overflow incontinence is urinary retention, which are most often caused by severe prolapse, stress incontinence surgery, or rarely, tumors.
+The cause of overflow incontinence is urinary retention, which is most often caused by severe prolapse, stress incontinence surgery, or rarely, tumors.

-Unexpected urine leakage, or unexpected wet underwear or pads are indications of urinary incontinence.
+Unexpected urine leakage, or unexpected wet underwear or pads are indications of bladder incontinence.

-Stress Urinary incontinence is diagnosed by looking for a jet of urine from the urethra during coughing or straining.
-Urge urinary incontinence is diagnosed by looking for unintended urine leakage during bladder filling.
-Urge incontinence can also be diagnosed if a woman leaks urine associated with an urge that she cannot defer.
+Stress urinary incontinence is diagnosed by a medical professional who looks for and sees a jet of urine from a woman’s urethra during coughing or straining.
+Urge urinary incontinence is diagnosed when unintended urine leakage occurs during bladder filling.
+Urge incontinence can also be diagnosed if a woman leaks urine associated with an urge that she cannot delay or postpone.